equalframework/equal-doc/Howtos/Create your REST API.md

 }
 ```

-What it does is pretty self-explanatory
+What it does is pretty self-explanatory.
+The **/:id** is a way for us to target and retrieve a single task when needed.

 Now adding ``` /tasks``` to our API url does exactly the same as ``` ?get=todolist_tasks```